A Message from the Chair

 All of these developments continue to speak to our commitment to delivering a quality and satisfying experience for all students.

 Part of my job is to provide you with the most complete information on our programs and offerings, through this web site and elsewhere.
 I welcome constructive criticisms and suggestions on how we can improve any aspect of the undergraduate experience, so feel free to visit or to email me at firstname.lastname@example.org with your ideas or concerns.
-In the meantime, I wish you a a successful and productive year!
+In the meantime, I wish you a very successful and productive year!

 P. G. Potvin, Undergraduate Program Director